East Gippsland Rail Trail: Bairnsdale to Nicholson (9km)

 The East Gippsland Rail Trail does not officially begin at the Bairnsdale railway station itself due to the poor condition of the old rail bridge over the Mitchell River.
 The trail begins on the south side of the Princes Highway opposite the Howitt Park sports grounds at McEacharn Street.

 The rail trail is accessible from the town via the road or footpath on the Princes Highway road bridge across the river.
 Toilets and good car parking facilities are available in the main section of Howitt Park on the north side of Princes Highway.
 Safe access to the south side of the highway and the rail trail can be obtained by following the path alongside the Mitchell River under the road bridge and up to road level, then along between the highway and the Howitt Park sports grounds.

 The trail travels east from Bairnsdale following the route of the old railway line and roughly follows the line of the Princes Highway.
 The trail initially passes between industrial and retail properties leading out of Bairnsdale, then travels mainly through open farmland, predominantly for cattle and horse grazing, to the town of Nicholson.

-There are distant views of the Gippsland Lakes in some sections, and a number of crossings of minor roads are required, as well an unsigned crossing of the Princes Highway.
+There are distant views of the Gippsland Lakes in some sections and a number of crossings of minor roads are required as well as an unsigned crossing of the Princes Highway.
 The surface is sealed with asphalt and is in fair to good condition as far as the Nicholson River bridge in Nicholson, 9 km from the start of the route.
 The bridge is the former railway bridge across the river, now sealed with concrete, while just before the bridge is a station name board marking the site of the former Nicholson railway station.

 The trail passes just to the north of the Nicholson township.
 Access to the town itself can be gained either by turning south at the Nicholson-Sarsfield Road, or by following a minor track along the west side of the Nicholson River.
 Toilets, water and barbecue facilities are available at the Nicholson boat ramp on the west bank of the river to the south of the Princes Highway.